 Please note this is not legal advice and you should contact a qualified lawyer to know more about GDPR and local laws.
 This article merely helps you on your way to be GDPR compliant.

-On May 25th, the General Data Protection Regulation (GDPR) becomes enforceable in all EU member states.
+On May 25th 2018, the General Data Protection Regulation (GDPR) became enforceable in all EU member states.
 This article explains what we’ve implemented in WP Optin Wheel (free or pro) to help you make your website, and in particular the usage of our plugin, GDPR-compliant.

 Every time you collect a visitor’s personal information, such as an email address or name, you should obtain active consent from that visitor, in which they agree you can use that data.